All Episodes

 Obama wasn't even close.

-Romney skunked Obama on every issue.
+Romney skunked Obama on every issue, everything internal.

 And that's what Piers Morgan is asking Axelrod about.

-Now it doesn't really worry me, uh, Piers, because I've saw a whole bunch of data off of that debate, including other polls and focus groups and dial groups, and uh and most of those were of uh undecided voters, independent voters, people who are still making up their minds in this election.
+It doesn't really worry me, Piers, because I saw a whole bunch of data off of that debate, including other polls and focus groups and dial groups.

 So then Piers Morgan says, you know, binders for women.

-Here, here's the here's the whole exchange.
+Here, here's the whole exchange.

 Binders for women.

-The Democrats are trying to make fun of Mitt Romney for what seemed to be a perfectly reasonable thing to say, in the same way the Big Bird thing looked a bit silly and fasced.
+I find it rather facile and silly, to be honest with you, that the Democrats are trying to make fun of Mitt Romney for what seemed to me a perfectly reasonable thing to say.

 Do you guys think that perhaps you should be focusing on more serious stuff than this?

-The point the governor was making was that he he couldn't find qualified women, and so he reached out.
+The point the governor was making was that he couldn't find qualified women, and so he reached out.

-It turns out that an organization gave him the particular binder with resumes uh of women, but I'm not surprised that he needed the help because if you look at the business that he ran before he was governor, they had no women at a senior level.
+But I'm not surprised that he needed the help because if you look at the business that he ran before he was governor, they had no women at a senior level.

 They had no women partners.

-Right, and the women in your administration fly the coop.
+And the women in your administration fly the coop.

 Anyway, I got a fascinating little note here from my buddy Mark Levin.